 Liquidity and diversification.

-Security tokens make it easier to build liquidity for an otherwise illiquid asset, and because they’re infinitely divisible, it makes diversification easier for investors.
+Security tokens make it easier to build liquidity for an otherwise illiquid asset.
+Also, because they’re infinitely divisible, it makes diversification easier for investors.
 One major advantage, thanks to these perks, is the simplification of mergers and acquisitions.
 It’s ordinarily very difficult to accurately value and cleanly divide organizations for these high-profile deals, but security tokenization could make the transaction much more feasible.

 One of the biggest advantages of cryptocurrencies also applies to security tokens: reduced transaction costs.
 Over time, these costs should fall even lower, until it’s practically free to make exchanges.